hashkat/hashkat/docs/glossary.md

 [hashkat.org](http://hashkat.org)

-<span style="color:black; font-family:Georgia; font-size:1.5em;">August 2015 - This site is currently under construction.
-Please return regularly over the course of the summer for further updates. </span>

 # Key Words

 A brief description and explanation for all of the terminology used in this documentation and in hashkat.